 DIRECTOR'S STATEMENT

-My friend Victor was born on February 29th in a leap year, one month to the day before I was born.
+My childhood friend Victor was born on February 29th in a leap year, one month to the day before I was born.
 He ended his life when he was a leap year 6, and I was 24.
+When the news reached me, for the first time I felt the inevitability of death.
+When you are young, you think you will live forever.
+Growing up means losing that sense of invincibility — you realize how fleeting life truly is.

-During my carefree youth, I watched many films in which dealing death is the epitome of cool.
+During my innocent youth, I watched many films in which dealing death is the epitome of cool.
 Cowboys, samurai, and gangsters kill and die with ease.
-In the movies, it’s cool to go out in a blaze of glory.
+In the movies, it is epic to go out in a blaze of glory.
+In the real world, things are not wrapped up quite so easily— death is never the end of the story for those who are still alive.
+How do you go on when you are the one left behind?
+If death is senseless, then what is life?

 Wynton Marsalis once said: “Central to the Blues is what we call antagonistic cooperation.
 And this means that you identify what is wrong and you find within yourself the heroism to combat it.
 The Blues says, ‘I feel bad.
 I feel like I'm almost dead.
 But tomorrow is gonna come and I'm gonna get up off this bed.’
 So it's always heroism, optimistic, it's always optimistic, but it recognizes sorrow.”